truenas/middleware/docs/userguide/freenas_storage.rst

 On *PUSH*, verify that a periodic snapshot task has been created and that at least one snapshot is listed in :menuselection:`Storage --> Periodic Snapshot Tasks --> View Periodic Snapshot Tasks --> ZFS Snapshots`.

-To create the replication task, click :menuselection:`Storage --> Replication Tasks --> Add Replication Task`.
-Figure 8.3b shows the required configuration for our example:
+To create the replication task, click :menuselection:`Storage --> Replication Tasks --> Add Replication Task` which will open the screen shown in Figure 8.3b.
+For this example, the required configuration is as follows:

 * the Volume/Dataset is :file:`local/data`